• Skip to primary navigation

 • First, slice the potatoes into 1/4″ (ish) batons.

-• Third, bring the water just to a boil, remove from heat and soak for 8-9 minutes.
-Drain.
-Allow potatoes to set, to steam off for five minutes.
+• Third, drain.
+Allow potatoes to set, to steam off.
 Pat the potatoes dry.

 • Fourth, transfer potatoes to sheet pans, toss with oil.